14sourabh7/HTML/README.md

-# gitDemo
+# HTML TASKS

-A practice repository created while completing the task of GIT
+A practice repository created while completing the task of HTML